-I have never for one minute, believed that Foster Carers are anything other that good people with the best of intentions.
+I have never for one minute, believed that Foster Carers are anything other than good people with the best of intentions.
 Over the years I have helped many people fight against Social Services for children in their care, whether Parents or Foster Carers.
 I have also helped many Care Alumni for years.
 In general, I can’t say anything bad about Foster Carers.
 I’ve met a few bad ones, but that is to be expected in any group.

 I can, however, say very bad things about Foster “Care”, and have done so for years.
 I also wish for people to note that there should be no stigma attached to children who have suffered “Care”.
 The children cannot be responsible for the unfortunate circumstances they had no control over.

 The Best of Intentions don’t translate very well into the Best Outcomes for Children.
 If a child is removed from parents on the basis of “Future Risk of Emotional Abuse”, that the child will have a poor Outcome in Life with their parents, then there must be an absolute expectation that the child will have a far more positive Outcome, given they were removed with the purpose of having a better life in “Care”.
 The problem is that children have far worse outcomes as a direct result of “Care” in 80% of cases.
 The following is from the UK DfE.

 The scientific evidence that “Care” is bad for children is very compelling.

 - According to an exhaustive study by Professor Joseph Doyle at MIT, and Economics Professor, 80% of “Care” Alumni have dismal Outcomes even compared to offspring of the Foster Carers themselves when raised in the same home.
 His study tracked 12,000 “Care” Alumni over a 15 year period.
 A more recent study had equally poor Outcomes.

 - A study found that 25% of “Care” Alumni were twice as likely to suffer from Post Traumatic Stress Disorder than Soldiers returning from War Zones, and in the order of 4 times more severe.